Davis Brin

-Davis William Brin (born February 7, 2000) is an American football quarterback.
+Davis William Brin (born February 7, 2000) is an American former football quarterback.
 He played college football for the Tulsa Golden Hurricane and the Georgia Southern Eagles.

 Early life

-Brin grew up in Boerne, Texas and attended Samuel V. Champion High School where he played football and track & field.
+Brin grew up in Boerne, Texas, and attended Samuel V. Champion High School where he played football and track & field.
 During high school, he was named first-team Academic All-State and the District 26-5A Offensive MVP as a senior.
 He ended his high school football career with a total of 6,550 passing yards and 58 touchdowns.
 He was rated a three-star recruit and committed to play college football at Tulsa over offers from schools such as Bowling Green, Fordham, Holy Cross, Louisiana–Monroe, New Mexico State, North Texas, Rice, Sam Houston State, San Diego State, Texas State, Toledo and UTSA.

 College career

 Tulsa

 Brin was an early enrollee in January 2018.
 During his true freshman season, he was redshirted and played only one game against UConn and completed only one rushing attempt.
 During the 2019 season, he played in one only game which was against East Carolina.
 During the 2020 season, he played in two games and completed 19 out of 29 passing attempts for 268 yards and two touchdowns.
 During the Week 6 game against Tulane, he threw a 37-yard hail mary pass to JC Santana to tie the score.
 Because of his performance, he was named the AAC's Co-Offensive Player of the Week and was named one of eight quarterbacks as a Manning Award "Star of the Week."
 During the 2021 season, Brin was named AAC offensive player of the week after his performance during the Week 4 game against Arkansas State where he completed 17 out of 25 passing attempts for 355 yards and three touchdowns.
 He finished the season with starting all 13 games, completing 244 out of 411 passing attempts for 3,269 yards and 18 touchdowns.
 During the 2022 season, Brin was named AAC Offensive Player of the Week after his performance during the Week 2 game against Northern Illinois where he completed 19 out 32 passing attempts for 322 yards and four touchdowns.
 He finished the season with playing in 9 out of 12 games while missing three of them due to an injury, completing 148 out of 250 passing attempts for 2,138 yards and 17 touchdowns.

 On November 28, 2022, Brin announced that he was entering the transfer portal.
 On January 2, 2023, he announced that he would be transferring to Georgia Southern.